anon-blue/anon.blue/README.txt

+                                       fffffsdaaforyuyounan.comatttttttttttttttt
-      you your compyuterws is brocken wailt a minutes for our help
+tttttttttttttttttttttt wocaofor windowscoxmvsknk lfchggkdjsghbcdjlfcbgkjdx dcvjk vdcghv nxbjbfmgnxcjdsgk cmxjdbjvgmvckjvgcgnfcsvbxfgmfczsx,cmmkbmfkdcvxjfedmzsxzj vjx,fjcffmgnzbdfvjxmfz.ckbhccdsfsdbhxfdnjhmdsvncjvjcnvjcfkkcjdfkvjjndsfvnvjdnvdf nvjvnvsvu your compyuterws is brocken wailt a minutes for our help
                             rdus[so[p9\9]]]]]]]]]]]]]]]]]]]]]]]]]]]]]]]]]]]]]]]]
 ]]]]]]]]]]]]]]]]]]]]]]]]]]]]]]]]]]]]]]]]]]dxcv v                v   olol lain
     .231351     a1a1a1a1a1a22sda                                               s